victoriiakaplun/java-server-apps/README.md

 # Address book client-server application
-This is the simple study client-server application on Jana in OmSU, IMIT.
+This is the simple study client-server application on Java in OmSU, IMIT.